ibm-cloud-security/appid-serversdk-nodejs/README.md

 app.use(passport.initialize());

-// Both tenantId and serverUrl values can be obtained from Service Credentials
+// The oauthServerUrl value can be obtained from Service Credentials
 // tab in the AppID Dashboard.
-You're not required to provide tenantId and
+You're not required to provide this argument
-// serverUrl if your node.js application runs on Bluemix and is bound to the
+// if your node.js application runs on Bluemix and is bound to the
 // AppID service instance.
 In this case AppID configuration will be obtained
 // using VCAP_SERVICES environment variable.
 passport.use(new APIStrategy({
-	tenantId: "{service-tenant-id}",
-	serverUrl: "{server-url}"
+	oauthServerUrl: "{oauth-server-url}"
 }));

 // Declare the API you want to protect